soulsbooster/instashell/README.md

 ### How it works?

 Script uses an Android ApkSignature to perform authentication in addition using TOR to change the ip address once blocked for many tries and continue attack.

-Author, this is for you:
-You write that you borrowed the idea from another.